 Good Fat vs. Bad Fat

-Daily diet contains fat such as different oils (sunflower, peanut, rice bran, olive oil, sesame etc.), ghee, butter, cheese, avocados, eggs, nuts, seeds, milk, curd etc. (these are good fats).
+Daily diet contains fat such as different oils (sunflower, peanut, rice bran, olive oil, sesame etc.), ghee (clarified butter), butter, cheese, avocados, eggs, nuts, seeds, milk, curd etc. (these are good fats).
 All these give us essential fats and 9kcal/g which helps the body function smoothly.
 They aid joint rotation, absorption of fat soluble Vitamins A, D, E and K. They’re the biggest source of energy.

 The questions is where are we going wrong?
 How are we getting those chubby cheeks, round bellies, heavy arms and bulky thighs?